-And, therein lies the possibility of social media: Hope.
+Therein lies the possibility of social media: Hope.
 No, not the audacity of hope.
 No. This is the reality of Hope.
 This is Hope made real.
-And Hope was one of the original elements unleashed on humanity when Pandora’s Box was opened…back in the day.
+And Hope was one of the original elements unleashed on humanity when Pandora’s Box was opened… back in the day.

 But, the Hope of Pandora’s Box fell on barren ground.
-The ability of her neighbors then to share their Hope was, well, limited.
-Small communities, isolated and the printing press was a few centuries away.
+The ability of her neighbors to share their Hope was, well, limited.
+Small communities were, isolated, and the printing press was a few centuries away.

 The Hope released from our Pandora’s Box today, with the help of social media, will land on fertile ground.